 - 20’ x 55’ paved site with water and electrical hookups

-These are just a few of the varied sites available for RV camping right at the track.
+These are a few of the varied sites available for RV camping right at the track.
 There are additional items with these sites such as wristbands to events and car passes, depending on the site.
-Perfect if you want the true NASCAR infield camping experience but these sites are a bit costly.
+Perfect if you want the true NASCAR infield camping experience, but these sites are a bit costly.
 Reserve early if you want to get a site.
-For a full list of available site types at Daytona International Speedway please visit Daytona’s RV camping information page.
+For a full list of available site types at Daytona International Speedway, please visit Daytona’s RV camping information page.

-The Daytona/Speedway KOA is near all of the action.
-Like many KOAs there are a variety of site types but regardless of choice, you will get full utility hookups on top of cable TV access.
-You can trust that the bathrooms, showers, and laundry will be clean and there are some other amenities outside the basics such as a camp store, propane refills, and dog areas.
+The Daytona/Speedway KOA is near all the action.
+Like many KOAs there are a variety of site types, but regardless of choice, you will get full utility hookups on top of cable TV access.
+You can trust that the bathrooms, showers, and laundry will be clean, and there are some other amenities outside the basics such as a camp store, propane refills, and dog areas.
 Be sure to book early if you plan on coming down to this KOA for a race weekend.
 This KOA is five minutes from Daytona International Speedway; you can walk from your RV site to the races.

 Tips and Tricks for RVing to Daytona International Speedway